 With subgroups set up properly, we can effectively combine the different groups of instruments together and process and mix the audio in groups rather than in individual tracks.
 This offers a simplified, more top-down approach to mixing, allowing us to do more mixing with less processing.

-I have a YouTube video on top-down mixing you might be interested in.
-You can check it out by clicking here.
+I have a YouTube video on top-down mixing you might be interested in as well:

 To learn more about subgroups, check out my article What Are Subgroups?
 (Audio Mixing, Recording, Live Sound).